ankitshah009/awesome-terminal-hacks/README.md

 ### Fast Commands with gnu parallel installed (https://anaconda.org/conda-forge/parallel)

 You will save a lot of time with this!!!
+Use parallel with rm with caution.
+I messed up a linux system due to this error on my personal laptop once.

 #### Convert jpeg to png in a path with parallel
 Slow command